nickcam/angular2-esri-netcore/README.md

 Uses ArcGIS v4.1.
 Doesn't do much, just loads a map view and adds a point to custom graphics layer.

-Created using Visual Studio 2015 using with the following releavant tools installed:
+Created using Visual Studio 2015 using with the following relevant tools installed:
   - ASP.Net and Web Tools 2015.1 (14.1.20907.0)
   - Microsoft .Net Core Tools (Preview 2) (14.1.20907.0)
   - Typescript 2.0.3.0